robbietuk/DoSuKo/README.md

 CURRENT AIMS
  - [ ] Implement a potential board.
-   Basically the same as the Sudoku board, but with a list of potential values for each cell.
+   Basically the same as the Sudoku board, but with a list of potential allowed_values for each cell.
- - [ ] Implement compute potential values method for each row, column and local box.
+ - [ ] Implement compute potential allowed_values method for each row, column and local box.
  - [ ] Add timing.
    - [ ] How may times did the algorithm have to search, and
    - [ ] Profile different algorithms.